 Simone Moriconi is the principal investigator of MALYNES.
-He is Associate Professor at IÉSEG School of Management and permanent member of LEM.
+He is Full Professor at IÉSEG School of Management and permanent member of LEM.
 He has a strong background in public, labor and international economics, with publications in high impact journals in these fields.
 Among other things, his ongoing research agenda is on the way migration influences culture, labor supply and voting in the host countries.

 Claudia SENIK coordinates Task 2.
 She is Professor of Economics at the Paris School of Economics and the University Paris-Sorbonne.
 She is also member of the IZA and of the Institut Universitaire de France.
 Educated at the Ecole Normale Supérieure, she received her PhD from EHESS.
 Her main research area is the economics of happiness, with a special interest in the relationship between income growth, income distribution and subjective well-being.
 She also works on political attitudes and post-transition economies, as well as the impact of institutions on gender norms.

 Giovanni Peri coordinates Task 1.
 He is Professor and Chair of the Department of Economics at the University of California, Davis and Research Associate of the National Bureau of Economic Research in Cambridge, Massachusetts.
 He is Editor of the “Journal of the European Economic Association” and in the Editorial Board of several Academic Journals in Economics.
 He is the Founder and Director of the UC Davis Migration Research Cluster, an interdisciplinary research group focusing on international migrations.
 His Research focuses on the impact of international migrations on labor markets and productivity of the receiving countries and on the determinants of international migrations.